jozavala-msft/data-accelerator/Local-running-sample.md

 Once you have completed the [local deployment](https://github.com/Microsoft/data-accelerator/wiki/Local-mode-with-Docker), and open the Data Accelerator portal, you will notice there are 2 samples under the 'Flows' tab.
-In this tutorial you will learn how to run the sample and in the future tutorials we will walk through the different features that are used by these samples.
+In this tutorial you will learn how to run the sample and in the next few tutorials we will walk through the different features that are used by these samples.

 # Steps to follow
 1. Open the Data Accelerator portal at http://localhost:49080/home